sindresorhus/got/readme.md

 ##### .on('response', response)

-`response` event to get the response object.
+`response` event to get the response object of the final request.

 ##### .on('redirect', response, nextOptions)